Daily readings

 Thursday, October 23, 2025

 John of Capistrano.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationJohn of Capistrano